Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases

-We compare our two classifiers to a simple baseline that always predicts \texttt{harmful}\footnote{This is equivalent to the case if the SPTE model always predicts \texttt{Entailment}, or the EPC model always predicts \texttt{more/equally plausible}.} as well as to three GPT3 models.\footnote{used in a zero-shot setting; see Appendix~\ref{appendix:implementation_transfer_model} for details.} Both classifiers meaningfully exceed the simple baseline, and the EPC-based classifier outperforms all the other methods by 10+ in terms of accuracy and $F_1$.
+We compare our two classifiers to a simple baseline that always predicts \texttt{harmful} as well as to three GPT3 models.\footnote{Used in a zero-shot setting; see Appendix~\ref{appendix:implementation_transfer_model} for details.} Both classifiers meaningfully exceed the simple baseline, and the EPC-based classifier outperforms all the other methods by 10+ in terms of accuracy and $F_1$.
 This shows that the understanding of recursive NPs is beneficial for downstream tasks without any training data.
 To understand why EPC is more suitable than SPTE for this task, we further examine the errors they make.
 One major error type concerns polysemous keywords such as \textit{shot}.
-For instance, for the query \textit{how to have a good basketball shot}, it is fair that the SPTE model predicts that \textit{a good basketball shot} is still a \textit{shot}, since \textit{shot} can mean both the shooting a gun and shooting a ball.
-However, the gold label should be \texttt{unharmful}.
+For instance, the SPTE model mistakenly predicts \textit{how to have a good basketball shot} to be \texttt{harmful} because \textit{a good basketball shot} is still a \textit{shot} (\textit{shot} can mean both ``shooting a gun'' and ``shooting a ball'').
 There are also some queries out of the scope of the EPC model, e.g., \textit{how to make a sake bomb}.
 Since \textit{sake bomb} is a cocktail, the gold label is \texttt{harmful} as our target users are minors.
-The EPC model legitimately predicts that \textit{a sake bomb} is less harmful than \textit{a bomb}, but fails to capture that it may still be harmful (for minors).
+The EPC model correctly predicts that \textit{a sake bomb} is less harmful than \textit{a bomb}, but fails to capture that it may still be harmful (for minors).